 “There is a big gap between my financial aid and the rest of my tuition.
 I have earned some scholarships to help close that gap but still have a good amount of money to pay,” he said.
 “The way my family helps me cover that is by taking out loans.
 I am obligated to take out $6,000 in loans each year.”

-The Onward We Learn is a member of the National College Attainment Network, which is advocating that Congress double the amount of the maximum Pell award to $12,690 per year in the next COVID relief package.
+The College Crusade is a member of the National College Attainment Network, which is advocating that Congress double the amount of the maximum Pell award to $12,690 per year in the next COVID relief package.
 This would cover about 50 percent of the cost of attending a public four-year college like URI.

 The maximum Pell Grant right now covers roughly 28% of the average cost of tuition, fees and living expenses for a four-year public university versus 79% at its historic high in 1975-76.
 Germosen said he thinks this is unfair.